All You Had to Do Was Stay

 "All You Had to Do Was Stay" is a song by the American singer-songwriter Taylor Swift from her fifth studio album, 1989 (2014).
 Swift wrote the song with Max Martin, who produced it with Shellback and Mattman & Robin.
 The lyrics were inspired by a dream where Swift asked an ex-lover to stay when he was leaving, and the track's refrain incorporates her high-pitched voice shouting "stay".
 Musically, the synth-pop song incorporates an electronic groove consisting of dense synths, drum pads, and processed backing vocals.

 In reviews of 1989, some critics praised the production of "All You Had to Do Was Stay" as catchy, but some others found the track weak and generic.
 Billboard included the song in their 2017 list of the "100 Best Deep Cuts by 21st Century Pop Stars".
-Commercially, the track charted in Australia and Canada, and it received certifications in both countries and the United States.
+Commercially, the track charted in Australia and Canada, receiving certifications in both countries along with New Zealand and the United States.
 Following a 2019 dispute over the ownership of her master recordings, Swift re-recorded the song as "All You Had to Do Was Stay (Taylor's Version)" for the re-recorded album 1989 (Taylor's Version) (2023).

-Background
+Background and development

-Taylor Swift had identified as a country musician until her fourth studio album, Red, which was released on October 22, 2012.
-Red incorporates eclectic pop and rock styles beyond the country stylings of Swift's previous albums, which led to critics questioning her country-music identity.
+Taylor Swift had identified as a country musician until her fourth studio album, Red (2012).
+It incorporates eclectic pop and rock styles beyond the country stylings of Swift's previous albums, which led to critics questioning her country-music identity.
 Swift began writing songs for her fifth studio album in mid-2013 while touring on the Red Tour.
 Inspired by 1980s synth-pop, she named the album 1989 after her birth year to signify an artistic reinvention: she described it as her first "official pop album".

 On 1989, Swift worked with Max Martin as executive producers.
 Martin and Shellback produced seven of the 13 tracks for 1989s standard edition.
 The track "All You Had to Do Was Stay" was additionally produced by Mattman & Robin.
 Speaking about the song's inspiration, Swift told GQ that it originated from a dream where she asked an ex-lover not to leave when he "showed up at [her] door, [and] knocked on the door".
 She said how the idea translated into the song's refrain: "I opened it up and I was about ready to launch into the perfect thing to say. [...]
 Instead, all that would come out of my mouth was that high-pitch chorus of people singing 'Stay!
 She recalled that the multiple "Stay!
 Stay!
 Stay!" was "mortifying" but "kind of a cool vocal part".
+The track was written in January 2013.